Concerned about dark chocolate lead levels?

 Unfortunately, chocolate products have a high lead content compared to other foods.
 Why?

 Well, you can't blame it on the cocoa bean.
 It has one of the lowest lead levels documented.

 Where does the heavy metal come from then?
 Most of it enters the chocolate on its journey from the tree to your tongue.
 Seems it's more about where the bean's been.

 Shipping, processing, and manufacturing expose it to the toxic metal.

 Why do dark chocolate products have a higher level than milk chocolate?
-More chocolate liquor (liquid unsweetened chocolate).
+Because dark contains more chocolate liquor (liquid unsweetened chocolate) than milk chocolate does.